+91 8999-11-8999 (9 AM - 9 PM)

 Other languages

-3. Kodava, spoken in the Kodagu district of Karnataka
+3. Kodava: Spoken by the Kodava people in the Kodagu district of Karnataka.

-5. Tulu — spoken by the Tulu people of Karnataka and Kerala
+5. Tulu: Spoken by the Tulu people on the western coast of Karnataka and parts of Kerala.

-6. Sankethi — spoken by Sankethi people in Karnataka, Tamil Nadu, and Kerala
+6. Sankethi: Spoken by the Sankethi people in Karnataka, Tamil Nadu, and Kerala.

 The Constitution of India lists 18 regional languages.